adjust/dev-docs/docs/android/reference/AdjustConfig/setup.md

 ::::{function} setDelayStart (delayStart)
 :noindex:

-Sets a delay before the SDK starts to allow data to load before session information is sent to Adjust's servers.
+Sets a delay before the SDK starts to allow data to load before {term}`session` information is sent to Adjust's servers.
 Maximum delay: 10 seconds

 {#android-setdelaystart-invocation}